santinodr/Autos-Robados-en-Nueva-Zelanda---An-lisis-con-SQL-y-Power-BI/README.md

-# Autos-Robados-en-Nueva-Zelanda_Analisis-con-SQL-Power-BI

-Análisis de Robos de Vehículos en Nueva Zelanda
+Vehicle Theft Analysis in New Zealand

-📌 Introducción
+📌 Introduction

-Este proyecto analiza la incidencia de robos de vehículos en Nueva Zelanda, enfocándose en cantidad total de robos, marcas y modelos afectados, influencia del color y patrones temporales.
-Se usó SQL para extraer datos y Power BI para visualizar tendencias clave.

-Estructura de la Base de Datos
-El análisis se basa en tres tablas principales:

-1️⃣ stolen_vehicles → Registra autos robados (vehicle_id).
-2️⃣ location → Contiene la region donde ocurrió el robo.
-3️⃣ make_details → Almacena información del fabricante y modelo (make_id).

-- Preguntas de Análisis
-✔ ¿La frecuencia de robos varía según la región? → Identificar zonas con más incidentes. ✔ ¿Qué día de la semana se roban más vehículos? → Detectar patrones temporales.
+This project analyzes the incidence of vehicle thefts in New Zealand, focusing on the total number of thefts, most affected makes and models, influence of vehicle color, and temporal patterns.
+SQL was used to extract the data and Power BI was used to visualize key trends.

+Database Structure
+The analysis is based on three main tables:

+1️⃣ stolen_vehicles → Records stolen vehicles (vehicle_id)
+2️⃣ location → Contains the region where the theft occurred 3️⃣ make_details → Stores information about the make and model (make_id)

+🔍 Analysis Questions
+✔ Does the frequency of theft vary by region? → Identify the areas with the highest number of incidents ✔ What day of the week sees the most thefts? → Detect temporal patterns

-- Visualizaciones en Power BI
+📊 Visualizations in Power BI
-✔ Mapa de robos por región. ✔ Distribución de autos robados por color. ✔ Comparativa de lujo vs. estándar. ✔ Tabla de marcas más robadas. ✔ Slicer para filtrar fechas. ✔ Q&A para preguntas dinámicas.
+✔ Theft map by region
+✔ Distribution of stolen cars by color
+✔ Comparison between luxury and standard vehicles
+✔ Table of most stolen brands
+✔ Date slicer to filter periods
+✔ Q&A panel for dynamic questions

 ![DASHBOARD](https://github.com/user-attachments/assets/fad80e91-5adb-4149-82eb-e25934391a3c)

-- Hallazgos Clave
-✔ Más autos estándar robados → Posible dificultad para robar autos de lujo. ✔ Mayor incidencia en modelos antiguos y autos blancos. ✔ Lunes, el día con más robos → Patrón de inicio de semana.

-- Cómo Ejecutar el Proyecto
-1️⃣ Descargar los datos desde Maven Analytics.
-2️⃣ Cargar las tablas en MySQL para estructurar la base de datos.
-3️⃣ Conectar MySQL con Power BI utilizando el conector oficial.
-4️⃣ Crear las visualizaciones con mapas, gráficos y slicers.
+💡 Key Findings
+✔ More standard cars were stolen → Possibly harder to steal luxury vehicles ✔ Older models and white-colored cars were most targeted ✔ Mondays had the highest theft rate → Beginning-of-week pattern

+🛠 How to Run This Project
+1️⃣ Download the dataset from Maven Analytics
+2️⃣ Load the tables into MySQL to structure the database 3️⃣ Connect MySQL to Power BI using the official connector 4️⃣ Build the visualizations with maps, charts, and slicers